 The Fourth Circuit constitutional privilege is applicable to libel and non-libel cases.
 The circuit’s three-part balancing test originated in a defamation case.
 LaRouche, 780 F.2d at 1139.
 In at least one regard, the privilege seems stronger in libel cases than otherwise: Where a libel defendant concedes the authenticity of the allegedly libelous statement, the court has been inclined not to require disclosure of unpublished information surrounding the alleged libel.
 In both Church of Scientology and Penland, the courts reasoned that since the statement being sued upon was public, notes on the published statement were not sufficiently relevant and the need for disclosure not sufficiently compelling.
 Church of Scientology, 992 F.2d at 1329; Penland, 922 F. Supp. at 1084.
 Where the statement being sued upon was not public but made only to a reporter during an interview, a district court found that, in order for the court to consider the defamatory statement in the context in which spoken, the reporter’s interview notes with the speaker, but no others, must be disclosed.
 Gilbertson v.
-Jones, 2016 WL 6518659, *3-6 (E.D.
+Jones, No. 3:16-cv-255, 2016 WL 6518659, at *3-6 (E.D.
 Va.
 Sept.
 22, 2016); 2016 WL 6518631 (E.D.
 Va.
 Nov.
 1, 2016) (order adopting report and recommendation).

 The application of a qualified reporter’s privilege in a defamation action over disclosure of confidential sources and unpublished notes was addressed in two related orders of the same case: Hatfill v.
 N.Y.
 Times Co., 459 F. Supp.
 2d 462 (E.D.
 Va.
 2006) and Hatfill v.
-New York Times Co., 242 F.R.D.
+N.Y.
+Times Co., 242 F.R.D.
 353 (E.D.
 Va.
 2006) (“Hatfill I” and “Hatfill II” respectively).
 In Hatfill I the reporter’s privilege did not bar compelled disclosure of a newspaper columnist’s confidential sources in an action against the columnist and the newspaper.
 The columnist published information alleging the plaintiff was involved in anthrax attacks that killed five people.
 Hatfill, 459 F. Supp.
 2d at 464.
 Having promised confidentiality, the columnist refused to reveal his sources.
 Id.
 The plaintiff sought to compel disclosure of the identities of the sources to develop evidence of their lack of reliability.
 Id.
 After consideration of the LaRouche factors, the court concluded that the balance tipped in favor of disclosure.
 Id. at 467.
 The information needed to ascertain the reporter’s state of mind and verify certain statements was not available by means other than compelled disclosure; this was a sufficiently compelling interest in the information.
 Id.

 In Hatfill II, the reporter’s privilege protected from disclosure a reporter’s unpublished notes related to his investigation of the anthrax attacks.
 Hatfill, 242 F.R.D. at 355.
 The reporter and the newspaper columnist, whose confidential sources were ordered disclosed in Hatfill I, shared and edited common work product as the columnist drafted his column.
 Id.
 However, the columnist was never directly privy to the reporter’s extensive investigative notes.
 Id.
 The Court applied the LaRouche factors to the unpublished notes and found that because the confidentiality of the notes was maintained and the columnist never viewed them, there was no evidence that they were relevant to the columnist’s state of mind and, thus, could not have a bearing on the actionability of the alleged defamatory statements.
 Id. at 356.
-Therefore, even though the notes were unavailable by any alternate means, no compelling need was demonstrated and disclosure was not required.
+Therefore, even though the notes were unavailable by any alternate means, no compelling need was demonstrated, and disclosure was not required.
 Id. at 357-358.

 There is no explicit "libel exception" precluding the application of the privilege.
 Indeed, Miller v.
 Transamerican Press, Inc., 621 F.2d 721, as modified, 628 F.2d 932 (5th Cir.
 1980), the leading case adopting the qualified privilege in the Fifth Circuit, was a libel case against the media.